 Our traditional school events are important to our school life and community.
-In order to keep our community connected, Mornings Meetings will occur through live Zoom meetings; this way we can respect the social distancing requirements and students working from home can participate.
+In order to keep our community connected, Morning Meetings will occur through live Zoom meetings; this way we can respect the physical distancing requirements and students working from home can participate.
 Other special events, such as spirit events, guest speakers, and GLP celebrations will continue in a similar online format to our Morning Meetings.

 Our school’s commitment to health and wellness plays a critical role in developing and supporting each student as they grow and learn.
 The Pickering College Health Care team of experienced professionals provide students with the individualized support they need to lead lives that are physically, emotionally, socially and mentally healthy.

 Health and wellness curriculum complements our academic program.
 When students are emotionally and mentally healthy, they are better equipped to develop competencies such as critical thinking, problem solving, decision making, and collaboration skills.
 In the Junior School, mental health and wellness is embedded in our curriculum.
 These lessons are delivered by homeroom teachers and are incorporated through our Health curriculum and our Second Step Program.

 We are excited that students in K-5 will be able to continue to engage in club activities again and students in Grades 3-5 will be able to continue to participate in electives, whether we are on campus or learning remotely.
 The activities we plan to offer have been carefully chosen in considering physical distancing and remote learning.